grafana/loki/docs/sources/rules/_index.md

 There are a few things coming to increase the robustness of this service.
 In no particular order:

-- Recording rules.
+- WAL for recording rule.
-- Backend metric stores adapters for generated alert and recording rule data.
-The first will likely be Cortex, as Loki is built atop it.
+- Backend metric stores adapters for generated alert rule data.

 ## Misc Details: Metrics backends vs in-memory